 - changes you can make in your lifestyle that will help with symptoms

 - menopause treatments – such as HRT – and their risks and benefits

 - the likely effect of menopause on your future health, such as your bone health and the risk of osteoporosis

 - alternative treatments and what you should know before you try them.

 Some women find that alternative treatments such as red clover and sage help, but your GP should explain that the evidence they work is not compelling, and that the quality of the products vary.
-For more information and advice, see our guide to alternative menopause treatments.
+For more information and advice, see our

 If you’re about to have treatment that will cause menopause (such as a hysterectomy), your GP should talk you through what to expect and the likely effect on your fertility.
 They should also refer you to a healthcare professional specialising in menopause, as well as offering you support themselves.

 Referral to a menopause specialist